hyperledger-labs/blockchain-analyzer/README.md

 ```
 If we want to use the agent with one of the example networks from the `hyperledger-elastic/network` folder, we can start the agent using:
 ```
-ORG_NUMBER=1 ORG_NAME=org1 ./fabricbeat -e -d "*"
+ORG_NUMBER=1 NETWORK=basic ./fabricbeat -e -d "*"
 ```
 The variables passed are used in the configuration (`fabricbeat.yml`).
-To connect to another peer, change the configuration (and/or the passed variables) accordingly.
+To connect to another network or peer, change the configuration (and/or the passed variables) accordingly.

 ### Stop fabricbeat